Redislabs-Solution-Architects/VagrantRedisLab/README.md

 Creating a new cluster... ok
 [root@rc2-rh8-node1 _PROVISION]#
 ```
-5.4 Repeat the same steps on th rest of nodes.
+5.4 Repeat the same steps on the rest of the nodes.

-6. If you are using Vagrant and Virtualbox in your own LAB, then upon vagrant up completion you'll have your VMs up and running ready to deploy Redis cluster.
+6. If you are using Vagrant and Virtualbox in your own LAB, then upon completing vagrant up, you'll have your VMs up and running and ready to deploy a Redis cluster.

 6.1 It is already applied, but you can refresh your Redis env:
 ```